-17 Unemployment benefit (Arbeitslosengeld) is granted for periods depending on (1) the preceding duration of paying contributions and (2) age.
+Unemployment benefit (Arbeitslosengeld) is granted for periods depending on (1) the preceding duration of paying contributions and (2) age.
 The standard compensation period of one year after paying contributions for at least two years was expanded according to age and starting from an age of 42 in 1985.
-This clause contributed to the evolution of the patterns of early retirement analysed in this article. - Since
+This clause contributed to the evolution of the patterns of early retirement analysed in this article. - Since 1997, the age-dependent scale starts only at 45, but this is outside the period covered by the data set used.

-18 Arbeitslosenhilfe is translated here as "unemployment aid".
-Whenever referring to the three types of wage replacement for the unemployed - unemployment benefit, unemployment aid, and training allowance - together, the term "unemployment compensation" is used.
+Arbeitslosenhilfe is translated here as "unemployment aid".
+Whenever referring to both types of wage replacement for the unemployed - unemployment benefit and unemployment aid - the term "unemployment compensation" will be used.